embold/emb-integration-samples/remote_scan_docker/scan_corona_in_build_docker.md

 # Additional Embold-specific components
 ########################################

-# JRE - if your image already has JRE >= 8 <= 11, you don't need this step
+# Required: JRE - if your image already has JRE >= 8 <= 11, you don't need this step
 RUN apt-get install default-jre -y

-# Required for embold trace tool (gamma-trace) to monitor the build process
+# Required: For embold trace tool (gamma-trace) to monitor the build process
 RUN apt-get install strace -y

+# Optional: If available, Embold also analysis code evolution to calculate risk score for source files
+RUN apt-get install git -y

-# This is the embold analyser archive file (a.k.a corona)
+# Required: This is the embold analyser archive file (a.k.a corona)
 ADD corona-archive.tar.gz /embold
 ```